 - Powerplant Tour- includes a thirty minute tour of the powerplant and visitor center.
 Tickets are $15, $12 for seniors military and juniors ages 4-16.
 Children 3 and under are free, and can be purchased online up to ninety days in advance or onsite from 9 am to 3:45 pm

-If you are touring on your own and driving yourself to the dam, there’s a security checkpoint before you get there.
-Roll your windows down so law enforcement can look inside your vehicle.
-Parking close to the dam is paid parking but it’s free the further up the hill you go.
-It doesn’t cost anything to walk the highway over the dam and just look if you are not taking a tour.
+Parking close to the dam is paid parking only but the further up the hill you go, it’s free.
+It also doesn’t cost anything to walk the highway over the dam and look if you are not taking a tour.

 Mike O’Callaghan–Pat Tillman Memorial Bridge

 You cruised over to Lake Mead and stared at Hoover Dam.
 Now imagine that narrow winding road you just took to drive across the dam was the only way across- because at one time it was.
 For years, the old Hwy 93 was the main route across the Colorado river into Arizona.
 With pedestrian traffic at the dam, bumper to bumper cars and tour buses, this route was unsafe and wasn’t very good for the environment with all those cars sitting there idling in congested traffic.

 So to deal with the congestion, Nevada and Arizona joined forces and the Hoover Dam Bypass was constructed.
 They had to completely reevaluate and then create the best approach to cross the Colorado again.
 Because of the canyons and mountains, it was no easy task.
 Several approach bridges had to be constructed on the Arizona side.